HumanMLLM/IRG-MotionLLM/README.md

 ```

-### 🧠 Serving as Text-Motion Alignment Assessor
+### 🧠 Serving as a Reward Model
-IRG-MotionLLM can also serve as a Text-Motion Alignment Assessor.
+IRG-MotionLLM can also serve as a reward model to evaluate the text-motion alignment.
 You can calculate the alignment score by using the following scripts.

 ```
 cd SFT/HumanML3D